 Randori (a.k.a. freestyle) is a practice in aikido where you train to manage multiple opponents, each with different attacks, at the same time.
 The word literally means “grasping chaos.”
-The last 30 days before an election can feel like chaos for many.
-This list offers 10 principles from randori practice, and aikido generally, that you can use to get through to election day.
+Below is a list that offers 6 principles for proper randori practice, and aikido in general.
 It’s important to note: These principles complement and build progressively on one another.

 - Relax and breathe